22 September 2025

 And too often money has taken religion’s place.
 It’s why Jesus warned us about making a master of it.
 People look to money to save them!
 It solves their problems, achieves their dreams, Ec 10.19 secures their futures, buys their health, conquers their adversaries, gives them peace.
 Heck, if they can afford to be cryogenically frozen, it’ll even offer them an afterlife.

 But like every false god, it destroys more than it gives, and all its promises are deceptions.
 The Beatles figured out money can’t buy you love.
-I joke sometimes, “No; but you can rent it.”
+I sometimes joke, “No; but you can rent it.”
 Sadly, for a lot of people, renting will do.

 In Jesus’s day: The opposite problem.